header logo

 J. Votto is the most admired MLB player right now

-Despite boasting a career slash line of .308/.422/.521, the 2019 version of the First Baseman currently sits at .258/.345/.395.
-While he managed a .417 OBP in 2018, his home run tally has dropped from 36 to 12.
-Votto seems to be entering the twilight of his career while being paid as if he were in his prime.
+Despite boasting a career slash line of .308/.422/.521, Joey Votto's 2019 performance has dropped to .258/.345/.395.
+Although he achieved a .417 OBP in 2018, his home run count has plummeted from 36 to just 12.
+Votto appears to be entering the twilight of his career, yet he continues to be paid as if he were still in his prime.

 A key player on the NY Yankess roster – Derek Jeter